-- 9.1 The delivery of the Vernon House sites and indeed the satisfactory completion of Houghtons Yard are very much dependent on the revised plans.
+9.1 The delivery of the Vernon House sites and indeed the satisfactory completion of Houghtons Yard are very much dependent on the proposals.
 It is considered that De Port Heights and its junction with the A32 is of a sufficient standard to accommodate the additional dwellings from a technical highways perspective.
 There would however be a cumulative impact upon the amenities of residents of De Port Heights from further noise and disturbance caused by additional vehicles.
-Some of the impact would be mitigated by the siting of some properties but the impact upon amenity is a somewhat balanced judgement.
-Whilst the increase has been described as three-fold, this is in relation to the starting point being the original 5 dwellings on De Port Heights.
-It is not considered, on balance, that the increase to 16 properties would result in such activity through De Port Heights as to have an unacceptable impact on the amenity of these neighbouring properties.
-Taking all aspects into consideration, the application is recommended for approval. - 9.2 In regard to the recommendations below, if permission is granted new decision notices will be issued which would sit alongside the original permissions, which remain intact and unaltered.
-The new decisions would also exclude conditions from the original permission which have been discharged.
-Various conditions on each permission which have been discharged have been omitted from the recommendations below.
-The proposed amendments to the site layout plans would not impact upon the conditions which have already been discharged. - 9.3 The amended condition nos.12 are included in the recommendation below but have been re-numbered as conditions no.10 because of omitting discharged conditions.
-They are highlighted in bold.
+Some of the impact would be mitigated by the siting of some properties but the impact upon amenity is balanced.
+Taking all aspects into consideration, the application is recommended for approval.
+In regard to the recommendation below, a stand-alone planning permission would be issued with its own conditions as below.